ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 * A markdown unordered list which will be replaced with the ToC, excluding the "Contents header" from above {:toc}

+*Many thanks to Alexander Nordin for spotting some errors in the combinations of four dice and being kind enough to let me know.*

 ## Introduction
 Have you ever wondered why [normal distributions](https://en.wikipedia.org/wiki/Normal_distribution) are encountered so frequently in everyday life?
 Some examples include the height of people, newborns' birth weight, the sum of two dice, and numerous others.
 Also, in statistical modeling, we often assume that some quantity is represented by a normal distribution.
 Particularly when we don't know the actual distribution, but we do know the sample mean and standard deviation.
 It is as if Gaussian is the "default" or the most generic.
 Is there some fundamental reason Gaussians are all over the place?
 Yes, there is!